Legislature(2021 - 2022)GRUENBERG 120

 federal requirements; further, most state and local law

-enforcement agencies are already complying with those
+enforcement agencies are complying already with those

 requirements.
 She added that programming for the state